 Instant Pot Chicken Tortilla Soup

-- 1 large chicken breast, boneless & skinless
+- 1 lb large chicken breasts or thighs boneless & skinless

 - 1 tsp cumin